Learning Interpretable Low-dimensional Representation via Physical Symmetry: Results

 \subsubsection{Results on interpretable pitch space}

-Figure~\ref{fig:linearity_singleInstru} shows that the 1D pitch factor learned by our model has a linear relation with the true pitch, which agrees with human perception.
+Figure~\ref{fig:linearity_singleInstru} demonstrates that the 1D pitch factor learned by our model exhibits a linear relationship with the conventional numerical ordering used to represent pitch by humans (e.g. MIDI pitch numbers).
 The plot shows the mappings of two tasks and six models.
 In the embedding task (the first row), the $x$-axis is the true pitch and the $y$-axis is embedded $\textbf{z}$.
 In the synthesis task (the second row), the $x$-axis is $\textbf{z}$ and the $y$-axis is the detected pitch (by YIN algorithm, a standard pitch-estimation method by \citep{de2002yin}) of decoded (synthesised) notes.
-The first two models are SPS based on VAE and AE, respectively, trained with representation augmentation factor $K=4$.
+The first two models are SPS based on VAE and AE, respectively, trained with counterfactual representation augmentation factor $K=4$.
 The third and fourth models are trained without constraints of physical symmetry ($K=0$), serving as our ablations.
 The fifth one is a vanilla $\beta$-VAE, trained only to reconstruct, not to predict.
 The last one is SPICE \citep{spice}, a SOTA unsupervised pitch estimator \textit{with strong domain knowledge on how pitch linearity is reflected in log-frequency spectrograms}.
 As the figure shows, 1) without explicit knowledge of pitch, our model learns a more interpretable pitch factor than $\beta$-VAE, and the result is comparable to SPICE, and 2) without the Gaussian prior assumption of latent variable distribution, our model SPS\textsubscript{AE} also learns a continuous representation space.

-Tables~\ref{tab:linearity_r2_singleInstru} shows a more quantitative analysis using $R^2$ as the metric to evaluate the linearity of the pitch against $z$ mapping from the encoder and the .
-All models except SPICE are trained with 10 random initialization.
+Table~\ref{tab:linearity_r2_singleInstru} shows a more quantitative analysis using $R^2$ as the metric to evaluate the linearity of the pitch against $z$ mapping from the encoder and the decoder.
+All models except SPICE are trained with 10 random initializations.